Grand Combin de Grafeneire

 We left as the last of 3 teams, by 0500 on Saturday morning.
 It was quite ok to follow the cairns until we were above the

 small Glacier du Meitin.
-The English was below near a crevasse and roping up, the Norwegians were ahead across to our
+The English was below near a crevasse and roping up, the Swiss were ahead across to our

 right.
 Eventually, all three teams made an ascending traverse to the far right.
 This area had more snow, but there were